sookim914/outside_check/README.md

 - **Weather & Air Quality Check**: Real-time weather and AQI data for any US zip code
 - **Smart Recommendations**: Color-coded verdicts (green/yellow/red) based on temperature, precipitation, wind, and air quality
 - **Nearby Places**: Discover family-friendly parks, playgrounds, and museums with accessibility features
-- **Historical Trends**: View temperature and AQI trends over the last 14 days (via MotherDuck embed or TrendChart fallback)
+- **Historical Trends**: View the last 14 days of weather checks via MotherDuck's embedded Dive feature (an interactive SQL exploration tool), with a TrendChart fallback if the embed is unavailable

 ## Tech Stack